caddyserver/website/src/docs/markdown/extending-caddy.md

 #### Logs

+See [how logging works](/docs/logging) in Caddy.
 If your module needs logging, do not use `log.Print*()` from the Go standard library.
 In other words, **do not use Go's global logger**.
 Caddy uses high-performance, highly flexible, structured logging with [zap](https://github.com/uber-go/zap).

 To emit logs, get a logger in your module's Provision method: